Ivan1248/vidlu/README.md

 ### Extensions

-Packages found in directories in the `PYTHONPATH` environment variable with names prefixed with "vidlu\_" are added to the `vidlu.extensions` namespace with the prefix removed.
-They are also directly available for expressions for [factories in `vidlu.factories`](#factories).
+Packages found in directories in the `PYTHONPATH` environment variable with names prefixed with "vidlu\_" are loaded in with the prefix removed and available in the `extensions` dictionary in the `vidlu.extensions` module.
+They are also directly available for expression arguments for [factories in `vidlu.factories`](#factories).

 ### Commonly used utilities